Don Nelson: College career

 "I felt more responsibility and my teammates expected me to carry a bigger portion of the load," Nelson said of his Iowa career.
 "I still look back at that time as one of the highlights of my whole career.
 Sharm did a terrific job coaching and we played some terrific basketball."

 "What I remember most about it is playing for Sharm and our relationship over 50 years and how close we were and how much I loved that man," Nelson reflected in 2012 of Scheuerman, who died in 2010.
 "A role model certainly, but I could never duplicate that man's life because he was so special.
 I certainly tried.
 I'm certainly a better person just by knowing him and talking to him.
 But we spent a lot of time together over the last 50 years."
 Overall, Nelson averaged 21.1 points (1,522) and 10.9 rebounds (784) in his 72-game Iowa career.
 He left Iowa as the program's all-time leading scorer.

 Professional career

 Chicago Zephyrs (1962–1963)

 After his career at Iowa, Nelson was selected as the 17th draft pick in the 1962 NBA draft by the Chicago Zephyrs of the NBA.

-As a rookie, Nelson averaged 17 minutes, playing alongside Walt Bellamy (27.9 points), Terry Dischinger (25.5 points), Si Green and Charlie Hardnett.
+As a rookie, Nelson averaged 17 minutes, playing alongside Walt Bellamy (27.9 points), Terry Dischinger (25.5 points), Si Green, and Charlie Hardnett.
 Zephyrs Coach Jack McMahon was replaced by player Slick Leonard halfway through the season as Chicago finished 25–55.
-The Chicago Zephyrs moved to become the Baltimore Bullets (today's Washington Wizards) after the season.
-Nelson played for the Zephyrs for one season averaging 6.8 points, 4.5 rebounds and 1.2 assists in 17 minutes.
-Nelson was then acquired by the Los Angeles Lakers in 1963.
+The Chicago Zephyrs moved to become the Baltimore Bullets after the season.
+Nelson played for the Zephyrs for one season averaging 6.8 points, 4.5 rebounds, and 1.2 assists in:an average playing time of 17 minutes per gane.